Tree @master (Download .tar.gz)

 In the same way that a Markdown file is still a readable text file, which is nice, a Feedmark file is still a readable Markdown file, which is still a readable text file, which is nice.

-Example Feedmark documents can be found in the eg/ directory, and in the projects mentioned above.
+Example Feedmark documents can be found in the eg/

 Implementation

-This repository contains a Python program, feedmark, which is a reference implementation of a processor for the Feedmark format.
+reference implementation of a processor for the Feedmark format.

-To use it, you can clone this repository and run it as bin/feedmark from the directory of your clone, or you can put the bin directory on your executable search path, and run it as feedmark anywhere.
+To use it, you can clone this repository and run it as bin/feedmark

-Or you can install it using pip:
+Or you can install it using pip

-pip install Feedmark==0.14
+pip install Feedmark==0.17

 (Depending on your needs, you may wish to establish a virtual environment first.
 How to do this is outside the scope of this document.)

-feedmark is currently able to do the following things:
+is currently able to do the following things:

 Parse and check Feedmark documents